mmaorko/linux/docs/linux/linux.md

 - [Set up and manage logical volumes using customized LVM configurations](#Set-up-and-manage-logical-volumes-using-customized-LVM-configurations)
 - [Set up and manage logical volumes using customized LVM configurations](#Set-up-and-manage-logical-volumes-using-customized-LVM-configurations)

-## SSH Key-Based Authentication, Configure SSH to use key-based authentication for improved security.

-## SSH Custom Configuration.

-## Customize SSH settings to enhance usability and security, like ssh via hostname

-## Set up and manage logical volumes using customized LVM configurations